Zheralix/gui-cli-toggle/README.md

 5. Turn this into a source that compiles with a compiler.
 6. Make a configure script for selecting PREFIX.
 7. Add colors and an option to disable colors: "--no-color".
-8. Make the script run all commands with polkit (But it only asks for password once) instead of sudo...
+8. Make the script run all commands with polkit (But it only asks for password once) instead of sudo.
 9. Make an Initial Release.
 ...